MazamaScience/MazamaLocationUtils/README.md

 thousands, this entire _collection_ (_i.e._ "database") can be stored as either a `.rda` or `.csv` file and will be under a megabyte in size making it fast to load.
-This small size also makes it possible to store multiple _known location_ files, each created with a different locations and different radii
+This small size also makes it possible to store multiple _known location_ files, each created with different locations and different radii to address the needs of different scientific studies.

 ## Immediate Advantages